 Launching an AI App Today: Reality Check

-Launching an AI app in 2025 means facing brutal economics that most founders completely underestimate.
+Launching an AI app in 2025 means facing brutal economics most founders underestimate.

-The market is saturated with wrappers competing for the same tiny pool of early adopters who try everything and stick with nothing.
+The market is saturated with wrappers competing for the same tiny pool of early adopters.

-This article breaks down the quantitative reality of building an AI app that actually survives.
-If you're serious about launching, our market clarity reports provide the research foundation you need to avoid the mistakes that kill 90% of AI startups.
+This article breaks down the reality of building an AI app that survives.
+If you're serious, our 200-page report covering everything you need to know about AI Wrappers provides the research to avoid mistakes killing 90% of AI startups.

 What Are the Economics of AI Apps in 2025?